MasoniteFramework/docs/advanced/creating-packages.md

 ### **Creating an Install Command**

 It's great \(and convenient\) to add craft commands to a project so developers can use your package more efficiently.
-You can head over the [Creating Commands](../the-craft-command/creating-commands.md) to learn how to create a command.
+You can head over to [Creating Commands](../the-craft-command/creating-commands.md) to learn how to create a command.
 It only involves a normal command class and a Service Provider.

 Head over to that documentation page and create an `InstallCommand` and an `InstallProvider`.
 This step should take less than a few minutes.
 Once those are created we can continue to the adding package helpers below.